Combatting the Deadly Myths and Toxic Conceptions of Drug Use

 It’s easy for us to assume that people in these categories suffer from addiction, and it’s easy to throw the whole spectrum of addicts and alcoholics into an immediate “less than” category.
 However, if coming into the rooms of 12 step fellowships has taught me anything, it is that addicts and alcoholics literally come in all ages, financial, religious, and cultural backgrounds.
 The disease does not discriminate.

 I’ve met the sweetest little old ladies who tell me about the absolute terror and destruction they used to cause, all the way to the punk 18-year-old kid who was diagnosed with ADHD at an early age and terrorized his small Midwestern town.
 I’ve met people who have come from money, and people who have come from nothing.
 I’ve met men and women of all different races, and sexual orientations, and occupations.

 How Does the Stigma Affect Addicts?

-According to drugabuse.com, the stigma of addiction has more of an affect on the user then we may have realized.
+According to NIDA, the stigma of addiction has more of an effect on the user than we may have realized.
 For example, people suffering from their addiction can become isolated, depressed, and afraid because they understand how strong the stigma is.
 For single mothers who want help, they may be too afraid to ask for help, out of fear that they can lose their children.

 Long story short, since people are too afraid to ask for help, they never receive it.